Editorial Style Guide

 - Physics Clinic team

-- He was a Clinic director
+- He is a Clinic director

 - Clinic Director John Smith

-See also, Projects Day
+See also Projects Day.

-When typing, use one space after a colon.
+Use one space only after a colon.

 Place colons outside of quotation marks unless they are part of the quotation itself.

-Commas are always placed inside quotation marks.
-“It is time to go,” said Sam.
+Commas are always placed inside quotation marks: “It is time to go,” said Sam.

-Using AP Stylebook guidelines, there is no comma at the end of a series before the word “and”: She enjoys swimming, singing, eating and driving.
-Exception: include the comma if clarification calls for it, especially in regard to complicated series.
+Per AP Stylebook, do not use a so-called serial comma at the end of a series before the word “and”: She enjoys swimming, singing, eating and driving.

 Capitalize official names of committees: